-- 1.2.14 The Deputy Vice Chancellor, Education, has been given a university-wide responsibility for Quality Assurance and is Chair to the Teaching Committee and Co-Chair to the Student Voice Forum.
-The Deputy Vice Chancellor will be involved in all Quality Assurance processes, including the approval of External Examiner nominations, except where there is deemed to be a conflict of interest. - 1.2.15 Oversight of the Continuous Improvement Process of all taught courses and modules, and re-validation for courses in continuous approval, is delegated by Academic Council to the Teaching Committee, which reports to Academic Council. - 1.2.16 The audit and monitoring processes for research degree candidates are undertaken by the Graduate School Registry in the Academic Registrar's Department for report to and consideration by the Graduate School Board, which reports to Academic Council.
+1.2.13 The Deputy Vice Chancellor, Education, has been given a University-wide responsibility for Quality Assurance and is Chair to the Teaching Committee and Co-Chair to the Student Experience Committee.
+The Deputy Vice Chancellor will be involved in all Quality Assurance processes, including the approval of External Examiner nominations, except where there is deemed to be a conflict of interest.

+- 1.2.14 Oversight of annual monitoring of all taught courses and modules, and re-validation for courses in continuous approval, is delegated by Academic Council to the Teaching Committee, which reports to Academic Council. - 1.2.15 The audit and monitoring processes for research degree candidates are undertaken by the Graduate School Registry in the Academic Registrar's Department for report to and consideration by the Graduate School Board, which reports to Academic Council.